Moose Factory Island

 Moose Factory Island is an island in the Moose River, Ontario, Canada, about 16 km from its mouth at James Bay.
-It is adjacent to the community of Moosonee across the Moose River, from which it is accessible by water taxi.
+It is adjacent to the community of Moosonee across the Moose River, from which it is accessible by water taxi in the summer, a 2-minute helicopter ride in the spring and fall during break and freeze up season and by either snowmobile taxi or by driving over the river by vehicle in the winter months.
 The island is home to the community of Moose Factory.
 This town is associated with the entire island, but politically, the island is divided into two entities: